Bayesian Geometrical Modeling of IXPE Polarization Angle Curves of the Magnetars 1E 2259+586 and 1E 1547.0-5408: Geometrical Modeling and Bayesian Analysis

+The phase-resolved PA data of 1E~2259+586 and 1E~1547.0$-$5408 are analyzed within a common Bayesian framework.
+For both sources, we first perform a baseline analysis using uninformative priors.
+For 1E~1547.0$-$5408, we additionally carry out a radio-informed analysis by incorporating the radio-derived geometrical constraints as informative priors.
+This allows us to examine whether the X-ray PA curve is compatible with the nearly aligned geometry inferred from radio polarization and to assess the prior sensitivity of the X-ray geometrical inference.
+The parameter vectors of the two models are $\boldsymbol{\Theta}_{\rm CRVM}=(\Psi_{0},\chi,\zeta,\phi_{0}/2\pi)$, and $\boldsymbol{\Theta}_{\rm MRVM}=(\Psi_{0},\chi,\zeta,\phi_{0}/2\pi,\lambda)$.

-Because the PA is defined modulo $180^{\circ}$, a naive linear residual can introduce artificial discontinuities near branch boundaries.
-To avoid this, we define the angular residual in the principal interval through
+Because the PA is an axial quantity defined modulo $180^{\circ}$, a naive linear residual can introduce artificial discontinuities near branch boundaries.
+We therefore compute the residual using the standard double-angle representation of linear polarization \citep{Naghizadeh1993AA,Everett2001ApJ}:

-so that $\Delta_i$ is always wrapped into the physically relevant range.
+where ${\rm PA}_{{\rm obs},i}$ and ${\rm PA}_{{\rm mod},i}$ are the observed PA and the model prediction.
+This definition ensures that $\Delta_i$ is always wrapped into the physically relevant range.
 Although some PA curves are displayed in an unwrapped form for clarity, all statistical inferences are performed using this periodic angular residual.